Search: Best or Coordinate Exchange or Point Exchange

 Lack-of-fit points provide extra points to fill the factor space.
 The extra information provided by these points can test the fit of the model.

-Replicate points of the above points are chosen to support the optimality.
+Replicate points are chosen to support the optimality and provide an estimate of pure error.

 Additional center points are added as requested.

-Total runs is the number of runs that will be in the final design.
+Total runs is the sum of all the above.

 Options: The more random starts and loops that are allowed the better the design will meet the chosen optimality criterion.
 For more details use the help button found on the Options dialog.